Things to Know Before You Go

 - Only currently registered girls and volunteers will have access to camp properties.

-- Each camp has a capacity limit for camp lodging.
-Each camp also has two sets of 10 spots (one person per tent) available for tent camping.
+- Each camp has a 50% capacity limit for camp lodging.
+Each camp also has two sets of 10 spots (two persons per tent) available for tent camping.

 - You must follow the Texas state guidelines under “Overnight Youth Camp Operators,” “Overnight Youth Camp Families,” and “Youth Clubs.”